secretstartups/handbook/architecture/guidelines/datastore/index.html.md

 ---
 layout: handbook-page-toc
-title: "Datastore"
+title: "Data Stores"
 ---

-GitLab is a [single application](https://about.gitlab.com/handbook/product/single-application/) that relies on a [single datastore](https://about.gitlab.com/handbook/product/single-application/#single-data-store).
+GitLab is a [single application](https://about.gitlab.com/handbook/product/single-application/) that relies on a [single data store](https://about.gitlab.com/handbook/product/single-application/#single-data-store).
 Althought this is no longer, strictly speaking, completely accurate, it *was* so for quite a long time.
 Scalability and development concerns nudged us to be *less* strict, albeit while maintaining full integration within the application, and ensuring that both self-managed and GitLab.com continue to operate as a single application.
 Self-managed applications, in particular, should continue to provide simplicity while offering the flexibility to scale.

 There is no fundamental aversion to multiple data stores, but we want to avoid the pitfalls of having *too many* of them, especially when variety of data engines are involved.
 Using new or adopting existing data stores will involve tradeoffs, which have to be meticulously managed at scale.
 We have placed some gatekeepers before a separate datastore can be deployed, and the following guidelines are intended to help you determine what the best course of action is and how to proceed.

-These guidelines rely heavily on the Database Working Group's [glossary](/company/team/structure/working-groups/database-scalability/#glossary).
+These guidelines rely heavily on the Database Working Group [glossary](/company/team/structure/working-groups/database-scalability/#glossary).

 ## *We need a new database*